-Installation of electronics, equipment and IT infrastructure
+Installation of electronics, equipment, and IT infrastructure

 On top of that, you still have plenty of costs associated with your old site.
-These include moving existing inventory, crates, pallets, boxes and equipment, plus ending agreements and notifying suppliers and carriers of the changes.
+These include moving existing inventory, crates, pallets, boxes, and equipment, plus ending agreements and notifying suppliers and carriers of the changes.

 These costs can climb rapidly, and you might be in a place where you need more room but can’t afford a costly move or to staff up to handle the larger warehouse.
 This situation is when many eCommerce businesses turn to 3PLs to take care of fulfillment for them.

 3PLs design their business to be more affordable than expanding for most companies.
-They handle labor and inventory costs, space rent/mortgages, carrier relationships and more.
+They handle labor and inventory costs, space rent/mortgages, carrier relationships, and more.
 You pay only for the space you need and the labor you use, plus you can often get a better carrier rate because the 3PLs have negotiated deals based on their order volume.

 Determining when this is right for you can get a little complicated.
 It’s always best to speak with multiple vendors and use a common system to judge their responses.
-There’s significant potential to protect your operations when you find a partner who’s a great fit.

 11. Let data guide you